 Presented in conjunction with the exhibition A Museum of the Everyday: Cinephilia and Collecting, this film program takes the lived experience of cinemagoing as its jumping-off point; as cinema-goers we see the same actors in different films, we are reminded of certain details from a particular film as we go about our daily lives, we even begin to notice the small-scale, the everydayness, in blockbuster movies.

-Films in the first half include LA-based Mark Rappaport's latest film Debra Paget, For Example, which looks at 20th Century Fox contract player Debra Paget, and how 'even the memory and essence of minor stars can affect people's lives'; as well as Thom Andersen's bullet-point examination of 90s bit player Tony Longo, 'protagonist of some poignant tragedies almost buried in otherwise mediocre films'.
+Films in the first half include Paris-based Mark Rappaport's latest film Debra Paget, For Example, which looks at 20th Century Fox contract player Debra Paget, and how 'even the memory and essence of minor stars can affect people's lives'; as well as Thom Andersen's bullet-point examination of 90s bit player Tony Longo, 'protagonist of some poignant tragedies almost buried in otherwise mediocre films'.
 Each of the films takes a sideways look at monolithic mainstream cinema and moviegoing, implicitly acknowledging that films (and their stars) are watched, and re-watched, opening up this supposedly closed circuit, and taking a whimsical, and at times melancholic, look at the small things in big movies.

 Debora Paget, For Example – Mark Rappaport

 4'33' The Movie – People Like Us

 Nicholas Cage Losing His Shit - Harry Hanrahan

 Henri Langlois: Phantom of the Cinemateque – Jacques Richard